‘Yukon Men’ Returns As Tanana Residents Struggle To Protect Their Way Of Life

 — Yukon Men (@YukonMenTV) March 22, 2016

 Pat Moore owns the top kennel in Tanana and his fiercely independent daughter, Courtney Agnes, has been a major asset on Yukon Men when it comes to training and caring for his prized sled dogs.
 Yukon Men fans know that Pat has his hands full since his wife, Lorraine, suffered a life-threatening brain aneurysm, and over the last few years she has been slowly recovering but still needs a lot of assistance.
 He also accepted a job working on the road to Tanana, which surprised some of his friends.
 Most residents are worried how the road will affect their way of life, but they seem to have accepted the fact that it was inevitable.
-Now on this season of Yukon Men, they will need to focus on how to not just survive, but to thrive despite the influx of people they are expecting now that the road project is completed.
+Now on this season of Yukon Men, they will need to focus on how not just to survive, but to thrive despite the influx of people they are expecting now that the road project is completed.

-Charlie Wright, another one of the hard working residents on Yukon Men, is the town’s water-plant operator and mechanic.
+Charlie Wright, another one of the hard working residents on Yukon Men, is the town’s water plant operator and mechanic.
 He enjoys hunting, fishing, and trapping, and usually goes out with friends or with his son, Bob.
 He would like for his son to stay in Tanana, but Bob has other plans.
 Bob left once before, but as fans of Yukon Men know, a serious snow machine accident left him no other option but to return home to heal and recover.
 On the last season of Yukon Men, once he was back on his feet Bob had to decide whether he would head back to Fairbanks or stay in Tanana to help his father.

 The residents on Yukon Men are now at a crossroads as each one must decide whether they can adapt and embrace the changes that are coming their way.
 The Futon Critic shared that if the residents of Tanana aren’t proactive and ready for what’s coming, outside forces control could end a way of life they and their ancestors before them have enjoyed for hundreds of years.